‘Real Housewives’ Star Robyn Dixon Marriage: Is She Ready To Forgive Juan’s Cheating?

-The Real Housewives of Potomac star Robyn Dixon has returned for the second season of the show and many things have changed for her.
+Real Housewives of Potomac star Robyn Dixon has returned for the second season of the show, and many things have changed for her.
 Last season, Dixon was living in a large house with her ex-husband, Juan Dixon, but they decided to leave the big house behind so they could start focusing on their finances.
 When Robyn moved out of their home, Juan moved with her and the children.
 Since they are divorced, it seemed like an interesting decision.
 Since they are still living together, fans want to know if she’s reconsidering the romantic relationship.

-According to a new Bravo report, The Real Housewives of Potomacstar Robyn Dixon is now revealing that she needs more time before considering a romantic relationship with her ex-husband.
+According to a new Bravo report, Real Housewives of Potomac star Robyn Dixon is now revealing that she needs more time before considering a romantic relationship with her ex-husband.
 They decided to divorce a few years ago because he was caught cheating on her.
-He has later revealed that cheating on her was the biggest mistake he ever made and he wishes he could get everything back.
+He has later revealed that cheating on her was the biggest mistake he ever made and wishes he could get everything back.
 As for Robyn, she revealed that their relationship is still in the same place, so it makes sense for them to live together for the kids.

-“Going into the season, we’re still pretty much in the same space, in the same place,” Robyn Dixon tells Bravo in an interview, revealing that they haven’t really progressed since the previous season of the show.
+“Going into the season, we’re still pretty much in the same space, in the same place,” Robyn Dixon told Bravo in an interview, revealing that they haven’t really progressed since the previous season of the show.

-Of course, Dixon’s relationship with her ex-husband is an interesting one and people were curious about how they were able to make it work considering he had once cheated on her.
-As Robyn Dixon has explained, they have been together since they were teenagers and they have a great friendship.
+Of course, Dixon’s relationship with her ex-husband is an interesting one, and people were curious about how they were able to make it work considering he had once cheated on her.
+As Robyn Dixon has explained, they have been together since they were teenagers and have a great friendship.
 And as Dixon explains, they have a great family unit.

 “We function as a family.
 We support each other unconditionally, but romantically, we’re not really there yet.
 But we do try to spend time together.
 We’re not each other’s priority, like our kids are our priority and just making sure our kids have everything they want and need, that’s our priority.
 But we still function as a family as a whole.
-But we recognize that if there was any type of personal or romantic relationship, that is lacking big time,” she points out, revealing that she’s not thinking about their romantic relationship.
+But we recognize that if there was any type of personal or romantic relationship, that is lacking big time,” she pointed out, revealing that she’s not thinking about their romantic relationship.

 Don't forget to come join me as I support one of my favorite charitable orgs, Big Brothers Big Sisters of the Greater Chesapeake @bbbsgc at their annual Bowl For Kids Sake Fundraiser!
 This Friday, 3/31 at Dave & Busters Arundel Mills.
 Stop by between 5-7 for a meet and greet with me!
 Suggested donation $30.
 PS: it's my bday that day ????????
 PPS: Thank you to my glam squad for this beautiful pic ????
 MUA: @beautynthebride HAIR: @shirleyghautehair